atharvakokane/atharvakokane.github.io/projects.md

 **_log_**:

-**20th april**: got started on the screenplay, hopefully we finish it in 2 days.
+**20th april:** got started on the screenplay, hopefully we finish it in 2 days.

-<br />**22nd april**: we started with casting, and finding a set. let's see what happens.
+<br />**22nd april:** we started with casting, and finding a set. let's see what happens.

-<br />**29th april**: finally got the whole team on a group chat and the set is at kartikeya jarawat's house. thank you parri unadkhat for the casting. literally a life saver.
+<br />**29th april:** finally got the whole team on a group chat and the set is at kartikeya jarawat's house. thank you parri unadkhat for the casting. literally a life saver.

-<br />**2nd may**: finished shooting! i am so excited for post production. (me and varun shivlani are going to be so mad on the days of post production, lmao.)
+<br />**2nd may:** finished shooting! i am so excited for post production. (me and varun shivlani are going to be so mad on the days of post production, lmao.)

+<br />**8th may:** what an idiot i was. i thought the film would premiere today. well, we are still in post production and we realized that the audio quality of the mics were aweful. note to self, next time check the mics. also, we are re-recording a monologue for the film. hopefully it works out, but if it doesn't, oh well.

 <a id = "memorease"></a>